DimitrisManolopoulos/Countries-App/README.md

 This Java application utilizes the countries.jar library, which is integrated into the project.
 The application is built with JavaFX and provides the following features:

 1. Retrieve a list of all countries.
-2. Retrieve information about Greece by its name.
+2. Retrieve information about a country of his choice.
-3. Retrieve a list of countries that speak Spanish.
+3. Retrieve a list of countries that speak a specific language.
-4. Retrieve a list of countries using the Euro (EUR).
+4. Retrieve a list of countries using a specific currency.
 5. Save the five most recent searches, allowing the user to reuse them easily with a simple click.

 ## Implementation